goruck/all/README.md

 These components and the interconnections between them are shown in the diagram below.

 ![all](https://cloud.githubusercontent.com/assets/12125472/11692383/0e4a623e-9e54-11e5-8a78-b6fdf3eb9ba2.png)

+Note that although the development of the architecture looks very waterfall-ish, in reality I iterated between architecture / design / test to arrive at the final systems architecture.

 # Design and Implementation of the Components